jsbnr/nr1-component-movingaverage/README.md

 import MovingAverage from '../../components/MovingAverage';
 ```

 You can now use the component either declaratively or imperatively.
+To run the demo make sure you set the account ID to your account ID.

 ### Declarative example
 ```